deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 “Cheap suit, crappy tie…” Miller agreed, picking it up and running with it.

-Moho cortled.
+Moho chortled.
 “Has a novel he keeps meanin’ to write...”

 “Drives a gold Lexus to work...”

 “...Listens to his son’s music in a desperate attempt to relate…”

 “Nah, nah.
-He’s listening to the stuff that was on the radio when *he* was a kid and daydreaming about his highschool crush…”
+He’s listening to the stuff that was on the radio when *he* was a kid and daydreaming about his high-school crush…”

 Titan gave them a Look, then turned back to Jack. “...Tisdale, I think you maybe got saddled with the team weirdos.”